ThatStella7922/make_and_flash_logo/README.md

 - (Optional) Throw your logo.png into the folder
 - Connect Pinecil in DFU if you haven't already
 - Run utility
-  - If the utility can't find the logo.png, it will ask you to provide the path/filename of one
+  - If the utility can't find the logo.png, it will ask you to provide the path/filename of the logo
-- If no errors, you're done
+- If no errors, your Pinecil will now show your custom logo on boot!

 ### Included scripts
 - (**Recommended**) make_and_flash_logo script